keepthekeep/KeepTheKeep/index.md

 - Balance general difficulty values.

-Bugfixes:
+Fixed:
 - Tutorial not showing the correct action during orb buy sequence.
 - Unable to buy materials when the cost is equal to the owned gem quantity.
 - Wrong localization tag in merchant speed card.

 #### v1.0.1

-Bugfix - Setting quallity settings to medium crashed some iOS devices.
+Fixed - Setting quallity settings to medium crashed some iOS devices.

 #### v1.0.0